Albert Robida

 Albert Robida (14 May 1848 – 11 October 1926) was a French illustrator, etcher, lithographer, caricaturist, and novelist.
 He edited and published La Caricature magazine for 12 years.
-Through the 1880s, he wrote an acclaimed trilogy of futuristic novels.
-In the 1900s he created 520 illustrations for Pierre Giffard's weekly serial La Guerre Infernale.
+Through the 1880s, he wrote an acclaimed works of early science fiction, especially La Guerre au vingtième siècle(1887) and Le Vingtième siècle.
+La vie électrique (1890).

-Biography
+Early life and education

-He was born in Compiègne, France, the son of a carpenter.
+Albert Robida was born in 1848 in Compiègne, Northern France, the son of a carpenter.
 He studied to become a notary, but was more interested in caricature.

+Career

 In 1866 he joined Journal amusant as an illustrator.
 In 1880, with Georges Decaux, he founded his own magazine La Caricature, which he edited for 12 years.
 He illustrated tourist guides, works of popular history, and literary classics.
 His fame disappeared after World War I.